 While all bankers at the conference seemed to agree that the regulatory compliance environment can be onerous, they also agreed that to succeed they need to be best in class in all areas of regulatory focus.
 But that’s where agreement became less clear for the regional bankers.

-Finding and retaining qualified staff, for example, is always a challenge, but it’s even more so when you’re looking for skill sets that are in high demand, such as quantitative analysts and modeling experts.
+Finding and retaining qualified staff, for example, is always a challenge, but it’s even more so when you’re looking for workers whose skill sets are in high demand, such as quantitative analysts and modeling experts.
 A common strategy among RBOs has been to outsource model development, which is expensive, and the banks need to continually perform gap analysis to determine if it is better to spend internally or externally.
 It’s also difficult to determine how much money to spend on risk management functions.

 Achieving economies of scale was an underlying theme discussed by conference participants.
 Some regional banks report trying to be aggressive in their organic growth, but not all bankers think that will be successful in the long term.
 Others say that over the next few years, as happened in the 1990s, the greatest opportunity for RBO growth will be through acquisitions.
 Others think more philosophically: It is during the most challenging times that industry leaders pull away from the pack by capitalizing on opportunities.

 In the banking world, many community banks focus mainly on service, megabanks on scope, online financial institutions on price.
-RBOs can offer it all, even among incredible pricing pressures.
+RBOs can offer it all, even under incredible pricing pressures.
 Because they focus on a particular region, RBOs also have the advantage of knowing their customers more intimately, allowing most to offer a specialized product or a more tailored customer experience.
 One banker at the Cleveland Federal Reserve’s conference suggested that this hybrid strategy is one way forward-looking RBOs might differentiate themselves.

 The next steps in the Federal Reserve Bank of Cleveland’s effort are to extend and refine its preliminary analysis of what makes RBOs healthy.
 The Bank’s researchers will also be looking to build upon their understanding of the role these financial institutions play in the regional economy and their impact on financial stability.